jmonlong/manu-vggafannot/analysis/encode/README.md

 - Replicate with the most data (based on number of reads or file size?)

 The data will be downloaded automatically using the URLs specified in [`sample_info.tsv`](sample_info.tsv) with `url_fq`.
+If a sample is present multiple times in the TSV, the FASTQs will be concatenated before mapping to the pangenome.

 ## HPRC pangenome